 Welcome to German Village Veterinary Hospital!
-We are a full service veterinary hospital in Columbus, Ohio that provides care to your canine and feline family members.
-We are conveniently located just minutes from downtown Columbus and the OSU campus.
-We have served these and surrounding areas as a number one choice for your veterinary needs for over 40 years.
+Our hospital provides examinations and surgical procedures with convenient hours to fit your schedule.
+We are located just minutes from downtown Columbus and the OSU campus.
+We have served these and surrounding areas as a number one choice for your veterinary needs for over 50 years.

-The goal of the veterinarians and staff at German Village Veterinary Hospital is to provide the highest quality of veterinary care to your pets.
-We strive to do this in a family atmosphere where we treat your pet as if he or she were our own.
-We understand that every pet is unique; therefore our doctors develop individual treatment plans based on what would be best for both you and your pet.
-In addition to scheduling specific appointment times, we also offer drop-off appointments for your convenience.
+Our goal at German Village Veterinary Hospital is to provide the highest quality of veterinary care.
+We strive to do this by treating your canine or feline friend not just as a pet, but as a part of our family.
+We understand that every dog and cat is unique; therefore our doctors develop individual treatment plans based on what would be best for both you and your pet.
+We make sure you are comfortable with all procedures by explaining all aspects and including you in the decision process.
+In addition to scheduling specific appointment times, we also offer drop-off appointments for your cat or dog for our Columbus, Ohio clients!

-We are very active in the community.
-At German Village Veterinary Hospital we support many organizations including the Franklin County Dog Shelter, Citizens for Humane Action, and Pets Without Parents.
+At German Village Veterinary Hospital, we support many organizations including the Franklin County Dog Shelter, Columbus Humane, and Pets Without Parents.
 Any person who adopts a pet from these organizations is eligible for a free initial physical exam (voucher must be presented).
 We also partner with Lifestyle Communities to offer special benefits to their residents.

 If you are a current client of GVVH, you can take advantage of our Online Pharmacy.
 Click here to begin!